stevenpersia/liiiiinks.com/README.md

 ![alt text](https://forthebadge.com/images/badges/certified-elijah-wood.svg "Certified by Elija Wood")
 ![alt text](https://forthebadge.com/images/badges/built-with-love.svg "Built with <3")

-This app made under Ruby on Rails allows to gather a database of links with description and classification in custom categories.
+This application made under Ruby on Rails is a database of links with description and classification in custom categories.

 Icons comes from [icon8](https://icons8.com/).